Berliner FC Dynamo supporters: The contemporary supporter scene

 The contemporary supporter scene contains various subcultures and categories of supporters.
 It ranges from older supporters to younger ultras.

-Older supporters constitute an essential part of the supporter scene.
-Many are active in the supporter group 79er.
+In the mid-2010s, older supporters made up a significant portion of the supporters, although less active than before.
+Many of them had become supporters already in the 1980s.
+Older supporters still form a distinct part of the support scene.
+An important supporter group among the older supporters is the supporter group 79er.
+The group was founded in 2005.
+Its members have been supporters of BFC Dynamo since the late 1970s.
 The group is credited for its commitment to the club, notably the youth teams.
-Its members have been supporters of BFC Dynamo since the late 1970s.

 The supporter scene played an important part in saving the club from bankruptcy in 2001.
 Supporters organized a demonstration against the impending bankruptcy.
 The demonstration marched from the Sportforum to the Rotes Rathaus where it was met by the former club president and SPD politician Karin Halsch.
 Supporters threw parties and organized collections, made donations and travelled to countries such as Austria and Switzerland to convince creditors to accept smaller pay-offs in order to save the cub.
 Supporters also installed bucket seats at the Stadion im Sportforum and built a new clubhouse in the Sportforum during the insolvency.
 The insolvency crisis remains a defining moment for older supporters.

 For a long time, the supporter scene arranged an annual Mike-Polley-Gedenkturnier, which was a football fan tournament in memory of Mike Polley.
 The first edition of the fan tournament was arranged in the Sportforum Hohenschönhausen in 2003 and comprised 28 teams.
 A march in memory of Mike Polley in Leipzig in 2018 was attended by 850 supporters of BFC Dynamo.

 New groups of younger ultra-oriented supporters have emerged since the 2000s.
 Supporter group Fraktion H was founded in 2006 by younger supporters who wanted to create more atmosphere in the stadium.
 A minor ultras scene then emerged with the founding of supporter group Ultras BFC in 2011.
 The ultras of BFC Dynamo have initiated campaigns such as "Brown is not Claret" and have also engaged in football tournaments for refugees.
-Fraktion H maintains a friendship with the supporters of Eintracht Trier, while members of the now dissolved Ultras BFC have had contacts with the ultras of Swedish football club GAIS.
 The club has encouraged the new groups of younger supporters and club management has taken a stand against racism and right-wing extremism.
 The statutes of BFC Dynamo as of 2024 state that the club "feels strongly committed to the idea of anti-racism".